 Now, obviously not all plants are good for pets, so keep these ones off the list and out of your cart at the garden center!

 Plants to skip:

 Once your pet-safe garden is planted, the next thing on your list is keeping it beautiful.

-Now, some people turn to pesticides and chemical fertilizers to keep pests away and help the garden flourish.
+Now, some people turn to pesticides, herbicides, and chemical fertilizers like Roundup to keep pests away and help the garden flourish.
 The problem is, these things are harmful to our animals, and if you’ve planted a bunch of pet-friendly plants, you’ll defeat the whole purpose using chemical pest control.